elf4j/elf4j/README.md

 #### No-op by Default

 - Nothing will be logging out (no-op) unless a properly configured external ELF4J service provider is discovered at the application start time.
-For convenience, the ELF4J facade itself only ships with a default no-op logging provider.
+The ELF4J facade itself only ships with a default no-op logging provider.

 #### Only One In-effect Logging Provider

 - The API user can select or change to use any [ELF4J service provider](https://github.com/elf4j/elf4j#available-logging-service-providers-of-the-elf4j-spi) at deploy time, without code change.
-- The recommended setup is to ensure that only the one desired logging provider JAR is present in the classpath at deploy time; or no external provider JAR if no-op is desired.
+- The recommended setup is to ensure that only the one desired logging provider JAR is present in the classpath; or no external provider JAR if no-op is desired.
 In this case, nothing further is needed for ELF4J to work.
 - If multiple external provider JARs are present, somehow, then the system property `elf4j.logger.factory.fqcn` has to be used to select the desired provider.
 No-op applies if the specified provider JAR is absent from the classpath.